-Those who are pregnant, injecting substances, pregnant and injecting substances, involved in Office of Children Services and/or Division of Juvenile Justice, or experiencing homelessness are considered priority.
+VOA Alaska’s priority admission criteria includes those who are pregnant, injecting substances, pregnant and injections substances, involved in Office of Children Services or Division of Juvenile Justice or youth experiencing homelessness.

 Our treatment programs are accredited by the Commission on Accreditation of Rehabilitative Facilities (CARF) and are approved by the State of Alaska’s Division of Behavioral Health.
 ARCH is licensed by the Division of Family and Youth Services.

 FOR NEW CLIENTS

 All new clients must review the Behavioral Health Programs Handbook and complete the New Client Packet.